jimmo/ncss-embedded/chapters/2-intro-microbit.md

     sleep(500)
 ```

-The `while` loop is what does this.
+The `while` loop is a language feature we can use to do this.
 It comes in the form `while <condition>:`, when the `condition` evaluates to `True` then the loop repeats.
 At the beginning of each loop, the `condition` is checked to see if the loop continues.
 The code that we want to run is indented to indicate that it is all part of the `while` loop.
 Unindented code will not be run as part of the loop.
 For example, in the following code:

 ```python
 while True: